acristerna/100-days-of-code/log.md

 ### Day 1: January 1 - 4th, 2020

 **Today's Progress**:
 Beginning this journey, I did not document the first few days.
-That said, in this time I worked on getting started with The Odin Project.
-My goal is to Project: Etch-a-Sketch by Wednesday 1/8
+That said, in this time, I worked on getting started with The Odin Project.
+My goal is to finish project: Etch-a-Sketch by Wednesday 1/8.

 **Thoughts:**
 I am excited to start this journey and really challenging myself to learn more every day.
+My goal is to finish The Odin Project and start working on creating my personal website.

 **Link to work:**
 https://www.theodinproject.com/courses/web-development-101